We are Scripture-centered, Tradition-loving, Reason-believing, Experience-inspired Christians

 We remember that the same Holy Spirit who inspired the Scriptures is alive and well to bring the written Word alive for the present.

-The kingdom or reign of God is both a present reality and future hope.
+The Kingdom or reign of God is both a present reality and future hope.
 Christian faith is, in part, a matter of hoping.
 We believe in and trust the Lord of the future, and we lean into the future that God has promised.
 God goes before us, beckoning us into the new world that is already being created, calling us to join in the challenging work of fashioning it.
 However, when we're confronted with personal disasters or with the daily horror stories of society's ills, we may falter.
 Hope may seem to be unrealistic, naive optimism.
 Yet our hope is not in trends.
 Our hope is in the Lord of all creation and all history—a God who is still in charge and is actively at work transforming the world.

 We are United Methodists